-How to Play Tesla Stock with Options - Cabot Wealth Network
+How to Play Tesla (TSLA) Stock with Options

-“Tesla is a global pioneer at the forefront of new technologies,” a Tencent spokesperson said.
-“Tencent’s success is partly due to our record of backing entrepreneurs with capital; Elon Musk is the archetype for entrepreneurship, combining vision, ambition, and execution.”
+And as we know, the range of opinions on Tesla and Uber is wide.
+Some say Elon Musk is changing the world, while others compare him to a mad scientist moving from one interest to another.

-That said, there are no shortage of critics of the company, including Bob Lutz, an auto industry legend who held top positions at Ford (F), Chrysler, General Motors (GM) and BMW throughout his career.
-In a Los Angeles Times article on Monday, Lutz had plenty to say about TSLA.
+One such critic is Bob Lutz, an auto industry legend who held top positions at Ford (F), Chrysler, General Motors (GM) and BMW throughout his career.
+In a Los Angeles Times article Lutz had plenty to say about Tesla.
 Here are some excerpts:

 What’s your take on Elon Musk and Tesla?

-Note: *This post has been updated from an original version published in 2017.